RepairUs makes fixing your devices fun, mobile, and community-powered

 User Research

-25 experienced repairers → Active in the Right to Repair movement, familiar with repair culture, and often contributors to online forums.
+25 experienced repairers → Familiar with repair culture, and often contributors to online forums.

-10 beginners → Users new to repair, eager to learn, but lacking confidence and prior experience.
+10 beginners → New to repair, eager to learn, but lacking confidence.

-Accessibility-focused participants → Several participants with visual or motor accessibility needs were intentionally included to test guide legibility and navigation.
+Accessibility-focused participants → Participants with visual or motor accessibility needs to test guide legibility and navigation.

 Methodology